-We are excited to announce a brand new ministry focus for The Heights that will launch in February of 2017.
-The goal of the ministry will be to raise awareness about adoption and foster care, equip church members to care for and support adoptive and foster care families in The Heights, and to provide support groups for those throughout our community who are involved in this area of ministry.
+Woven is a ministry of the Heights that seeks to raise awareness about adoption and foster care, equip church members to care for and support adoptive and foster care families in The Heights, and to provide support groups for those throughout our community who are involved in this area of ministry.

 The Height’s Car Care Ministry is designed to provide basic automotive maintenance services at no cost and on a regular basis to our widows, single moms, and single women at The Heights.
 This is a true “justice” ministry, as those, who are knowledgeable in car maintenance, can help those who need assistance and are vulnerable.
 Skilled and Apprentice Mechanics are needed.
 For more information, please click here.

 Circle of Friends is a weekly fellowship for adults with cognitive disabilities.
 It meets on the first three Tuesdays of each month throughout the school year.
 They provide fun activities and events throughout the year that allow the participants to engage in new opportunities.
 Examples include: gym night, prom night, karaoke night, etc. Volunteers are needed to invest in these participants and their caregivers.